heemayl/hat/README.md

 - Job modification is supported; you can easily modify command, time of an enqueued job
 - Flexible datetime specifications, see https://github.com/heemayl/humantime-epoch-converter
 - Will run a scheduled job later when the computer was off at that time, so no job will be missed
+- Option for running a job at the specified time only e.g. if the computer was off at that time, job will not be run
 - User specific jobs, secured approach
 - User based logging, all logs from jobs of a user go in `~/.hatd/logs/`
 - All-in-one i.e. no separate tool based on job or pattern